GNOME/blueprint-compiler/docs/reference/values.rst

 .. rst-class:: grammar-block

    Binding = 'bind' :ref:`Expression<Syntax Expression>` (BindingFlag)*
-   BindingFlag = 'inverted' | 'bidirectional' | 'sync-create'
+   BindingFlag = 'inverted' | 'bidirectional' | 'no-sync-create'

 Bindings keep a property updated as other properties change.
 They can be used to keep the UI in sync with application data, or to connect two parts of the UI.